Caregivers are expected to inform the school of all absences by telephone or email.

 All policies, procedures, strategic plans and recent Board Minutes are available for viewing at the school office.
 You are also able to collect recent copies of the newsletter.
-These are also all available on our school website for you to download.
+These are also all available via School docs.

 At Alfredton School we aim to be MIGHTY oaks.
-We have a set of values that work with us being MIGHTY.
-These values are important to the staff, students and community of our school.
-The logo itself was designed by a past student, Anna Robbie in 2013.
+These values are important to the staff, students and our community.
+The logo itself was designed by a past student, Anna Robbie, in 2013.

 To be Adaptable

 We run a variety of school wide events over the course of the year.
 Some of these include: